War in Donbas: Kramatorsk

-In Kramatorsk, a city in northern Donetsk Oblast, separatists attacked a police station on 12 April, resulting in a shootout.
-The fighters, members of the Donbas People's Militia, later captured the police station.
+The same day as the capture of Sloviansk, Girkin's men attacked the police station in nearby Kramatorsk, resulting in a shootout.
+The fighters, claiming to be members of the Donbas People's Militia, later captured the police station.
 They removed the police station's sign and raised the flag of the Donetsk People's Republic over the building.
 They then issued an ultimatum that stated that if the city's mayor and administration did not swear allegiance to the Republic by the following Monday, they would remove them from office.
-Concurrently, a crowd of demonstrators surrounded the city administration building, captured it, and raised the Donetsk People's Republic flag over it.
-A representative of the Republic addressed locals outside the occupied police station, but was received negatively and booed.